Intercity Express Programme: Related orders

-In 2016, TransPennine Express announced it would acquire 19 five-car AT300 electro-diesel trains, to be in use from 2019.
+During early 2016, TransPennine Express announced it would acquire 19 five-car AT300 electro-diesel trains.
 The design was closely related to the Class 800, but modified with the inclusion of higher power output diesel engines for the steeply graded lines, as well as larger fuel tanks and braking resistors.
+According to the operator, a major rationale behind the new fleet was its bi-mode capability, which eliminated the uncertainty of planned and promised electrification schemes and that, in the event of widescale electrification being implemented, the sets could have some of their engines removed to reduce roughly 15% of their weight and thus raise their efficiency.
+On 28 September 2019, these units, referred to as Nova 1 by TransPennine Express, entered revenue service.

-In mid-2016, Great Western Railway ordered seven more electro-diesel trains from Hitachi, to be built at Hitachi Rail Italy, Pistoia (Italy).
+In mid-2016, Great Western Railway ordered seven more electro-diesel trains from Hitachi; these sets were produced at Hitachi Rail Italy's facility in Pistoia, Italy.

-In March 2019, Lumo ordered a fleet of five 5-car 125mph AT300 trains for its open access service, due to commence in October 2021.
-These have been designated as the Class 803.
+In March 2019, Lumo ordered a fleet of five 5-car 125 mph AT300 trains for its open access service.
+Unlike several other operators, these sets were not outfitted with an auxiliary diesel engine; they instead are equipped with batteries that are intended solely to power onboard facilities in case of overhead line equipment failure.
+Designated as the Class 803, they entered revenue service on 25 October 2021.

-In July 2019, East Midlands Railway ordered 33 bi-mode AT300 trains from Hitachi.
-Hitachi stated that these trains will be an 'evolution' of the design supplied to other UK operators, with a modified nose profile, shorter vehicles and four diesel engines per five-car set instead of the three seen on Class 800 and 802 trains.
-These have been designated as the Class 810, with the higher class number signifying the evolutionary nature of the class.
+During July 2019, East Midlands Railway ordered 33 bi-mode AT300 trains from Hitachi.
+Hitachi stated that these trains will be an 'evolution' of the design supplied to other UK operators, with a modified nose profile, shorter vehicles and four diesel engines per five-car set instead of the three seen on Class 800 and Class 802 trains.
+Designated as the Class 810, they have been branded by the operator as Aurora.

 In December 2019, Avanti West Coast announced an order for 23 trains from Hitachi split between 10 electric and 13 bi-mode units, designated as Class 807 and Class 805 respectively.
-The new sets were ordered to increase capacity and replace the existing Class 221 Super Voyagers used on the West Coast Main Line services.
+The new sets were ordered to increase capacity as well as to replace the existing Class 221 Super Voyagers used on the West Coast Main Line services.